phtdacosta/codex/_posts/2024-11-03-unlocking-web-performance.md

 Perf.link simplifies the process of storing performance data for critical components over time.
 This is especially valuable for assessing the long-term effects of optimizations and ensuring that your application maintains strong performance as both it and browser engines evolve.

-## So why every developer should use Perf.link?
+## Conclusion

+So why every developer should use Perf.link?
 In today's digital landscape, performance is crucial for the success of web applications and Perf.link offers invaluable insights that can help developers optimize their code, improve user experience, and ultimately deliver better products.
 By incorporating Perf.link into your development toolkit, you'll be well-equipped to tackle performance challenges and ensure your applications stand out in a crowded marketplace.